Why you need to consider localization before you launch your online store

 In any case, before you launch your online business you have to be ready for all kinds of scenarios.
 Success and failure are equally probable, and so is the chance that your website will start growing beyond the borders.

-Thinking about localisation and the very beginning will help you quickly set off in the right direction when your business is prepared for the next step.
+Thinking about localization and the very beginning will help you quickly set off in the right direction when your business is prepared for the next step.

 If you plan for more language versions and right tools or processes, you’ll be able to avoid time-consuming and costly re-design of your website at a later phase.